appelmar/scalbf.evaluation/README.md

 2. Build the docker image e.g. with `sudo docker build --tag "scalbf_evaluation"  .`

-3. Run a container e.g. with `sudo docker run -v $PWD/results:/opt/results scalbf_evaluation`.
+3. Run a container e.g. with `sudo docker run --rm -v $PWD/results:/opt/results scalbf_evaluation`.
 Sharing the results directory makes sure that results are accessible after completion.
 This step might take some time.

 4. New HTML reports `report_test_*.html`,  `report_benchmark_*.html` and `report_profiling_*.html` have been generated in the results directory.
 These reports contain a comparison of computation times, present achieved speedups, and identify computational bottlenecks respectively.